Politics of Georgia (country): Factions and Political Groups

 Members of Parliament are entitled to join factions, or groups of at least seven MPs elected from the same party or electoral bloc.
 Factions are formal, publicly funded and regulated parliamentary bodies entitled to several rights, such as committee and delegation quotas, summoning ministers for special hearings, nominating candidates for Parliamentary Chair and deputy chair, and be represented in the Parliamentary Bureau that sets the legislative agenda.
-There are currently two factions in Parliament: Georgian Dream and Strength is in Unity.
+There are currently two factions in Parliament: Georgian Dream and For Georgia.

 Parliamentary Opposition sitting in the Main Hall of Parliament.

 In 2021, Parliament adopted a controversial amendment to parliamentary regulations allowing any two MPs elected from the same party to create a "Political Group" in Parliament with effectively the same powers as factions, with questions raised about its constitutionality.
 Four political groups were created under that umbrella: Lelo, Girchi, Group of Reforms, and the European Socialists.
 In June 2023, Parliament adopted further regulatory changes allowing MPs to create Political Groups even if elected under another party banner, allowing the creation of the People's Power and Euro-Optimists groups.
 Large opposition parties have criticized these measures as creative incentives for the dissolution of large opposition parties, especially as Political Groups are entitled to public funding.

 The large powers granted to Factions and Political Groups have in turn lowered the influence of independent MPs.
 Starting with the 2024 parliamentary election, the abolition of majoritarian districts will ban the electoral participation of non-partisan candidates, while those MPs that leave political parties and refuse to join a faction or group receive less office funding, less rights in Parliament, and are not entitled to travel reimbursements.